-Participation in the annual quality chart review is a regulatory requirement for all providers.
-The annual chart review is the process of extracting records from EHRs to calculate official performance for hybrid measures.
-We partner with providers to obtain and review records.
+Participation in the annual quality chart review is a regulatory requirement for all participating FQHCs and Affiliated Participating Providers in the MassHealth ACO contract.
+The annual chart review is the process of extracting medical records from EHR's to calculate official quality performance for hybrid measures.
+We partner with FQHCs to obtain and review records.
+We will coordinate the chart review process and ask FQHC and APP staff to assist as needed (e.g. obtaining access to EHR).
 C3 is responsible for submitting the findings to MassHealth.
-MassHealth calculates official measure performance once per year based on the findings.
+MassHealth calculates official quality measure performance annually based on the findings.